 I’m ready and willing to take on the challenges of being a graduate student.

 Adherence to formatting and content rules is key.
 Stanford asks that an SOP be no longer than two pages, double-spaced.
-A prospective student who turns in two-and-a-half page essay will be easier to turn away.
+A prospective student who turns in a two-and-a-half-page essay will be easier to reject.
 A one-page SOP is certainly acceptable, though the academic committee may deem it an insincere effort.
-It’s better to show as much as possible within the given guidelines.
+It is better to show as much as possible in your Stanford SOP within the given guidelines.

 Concise and correct writing is also paramount.
 Ideas that are expressed in a clear, well-organized manner will increase an applicant’s chances of getting into Stanford.
 Furthermore, grammatical or spelling errors are unreasonable in the eyes of the academic committee.
 An error will likely result in disqualification, as it would indicate that the SOP wasn’t carefully checked.
-Find out the all the details of Stanford’s Statement of Purpose guidelines on their graduate admissions website.
+Find out all the details of the Stanford SOP guidelines on the Stanford graduate admissions website.

 A finished SOP may look perfect; however, getting an extra pair of eyeballs never hurts.
-Another person’s input may lead to questions and addition of details you may have missed.
+Another person’s input may lead to questions and additional details you may have missed.
 Take a look at the following examples:

 At my current job, I collaborate with software engineers to make interfaces for apps.

 For the past six months, I’ve collaborated with a small team of software engineers to make three different app interfaces.

 Stanford SOP Example #2 adds “quantifying” information.
 Adding quantifying words lends more legitimacy to the claims made in an essay.